 The Company offers a diverse range of Hemp derived products including CBD under the brand of PureKana, LLC ("PureKana"), a subsidiary of the Company, and other consumer products to its customers including ingestibles (tinctures, capsules and gummies) and topicals.
-The Company's primary source of revenue is from its PureKana brand, however it has recently been expanding its sales with other brands including Tru Brands ("Tru") and No BS.
+The Company's primary source of revenue is from its PureKana brand, however it has recently been expanding its sales with other brands including Tru Brands ("Tru"), No BS, Herve Edibles Limited ("Herves") (see below) and BRN Inc. ("BRN") (see below).